iotap-center/elis-platform/super/readme.md

-# Building the Super POM
+# Building the Elis platform

 This repository and readme aims to describe how to configure and build the Elis platform using Apache Maven.